When your WordPress contact form stops working, it’s like having your front door locked while customers are knocking.

 If your form stops working after you reactivate a plugin, then you’ve found the culprit.
 So, you might want to look for plugin alternatives to fix your form issues.

-Caching is a great way to speed up your WordPress site.
-However, it may display outdated versions of your website components, including forms.
-With this in mind, clearing your browser cache can help resolve this issue.
+Caching is a fantastic way to speed up your WordPress site.
+But sometimes, it can serve outdated versions of your pages, which may cause your forms to malfunction.

 Incorrect form plugin settings can also lead to form issues.
 So, reviewing and adjusting these settings might help resolve your form issues.